kevincon/kevintechnology.com/_posts/2012-05-27-how-i-thwarted-a-laptop-thief-with-the-help-of.md

 I went to Vidéotron’s website and found a form to submit an incident of Internet abuse (seemed somewhat related).
 I submitted a description of the laptop and the IP address and asked them what I should do.
 They responded:

 > Due to our country regulation, we are not authorized to give out information about our customers.
-You will have to contact the RCMP (canadian police) or the international police of your country so they contact the RCMP ([http://www.rcmp.gc.ca/](http://www.rcmp.gc.ca/)).
+You will have to contact the RCMP (canadian police) or the international police of your country so they contact the RCMP.
 Upon receipt of a proper warrant, we will give these information to the police.

 So next my father (the official owner of the laptop) and I emailed the Royal Canadian Mounted Police (RCMP) and explained the situation.
 We provided the model and serial numbers of the laptop and a screenshot from the McAfee info page where I first found the IP address.